HeartDhamma

 incubate them,

-Even if the wish did not even occur to that hen:
+Even if the wish did not occur to that hen:

 “Oh, may my chicks break through their eggshells